Use the Quick review screen to view and mark student responses alongside the model answer.

 The three shortcuts that can speed up your marking the most are the Right (R), Wrong (W), and Move between students buttons (left and right arrow keys).
 These shortcuts mean you can very quickly and efficiently mark an entire Class' worth of responses without even touching your mouse.

+You can also adjust the number of Marks (M) awarded to a student on each question in assessed Lessons.
 When you finish marking the question for all students, press the Escape key to return directly to Analyse mode or Teach mode.